-Tier I: Minor
+Tier 1: Minor

 When a student commits a violation, a teacher enters into the Veracross system a demerit.
-When a student acquires two demerits, s/he is to serve a detention.
-Detentions will be served on Mondays and Thursdays, lasting forty-five minutes (2:45 to 3:30).
-Students are required to serve detention on the next scheduled detention day.
+When a student acquires one demerit, he/she is to serve a detention.
+Detentions will be served on Mondays through Thursdays, lasting forty-five minutes (2:45 to 3:30).
+Students are expected to serve their detention the day of receiving the detention notification or the following day.
+Failure to do so will result in an additional demerit.
+If the student continues to skip detention, the Dean of Students may escalate the matter to a Tier 2 offense.
+In the case of a student who receives 5 demerits a parent meeting will be convened with the Dean of Students.

 Teachers must have a conversation with each student to inform him/her about receiving a demerit, and if the Dean of Students is being contacted.
-Demerit totals will reset to 0 at the beginning of each quarter.